 The Beef option with mashed potatoes and a veg

 In addition to these “lovely” dishes, in business class there was a goodies box in the galley full of cheese and onion crisps, flavored popcorn, KitKat bars, and some other goodies which we were free to take as required.
+Since all of these were not made by the airline they all tasted good.

 Oh, and the video interface on the plane was ancient.
 In fact before the flight even took off the stewardess apologized in advance if ours didn’t work and promised to try to move us if that was the case.
 The one I had in economy sort of did work, but was almost impossible to navigate.
 Rather than touch screen it had one of those old handsets that you pull out of the armrest … while using it the interface kept either clicking on the item to either side of the thing I clicked on, or freezing up entirely; at one point I got stuck on a song which just kept repeating and refused to allow me to leave it… and that was it, it would not do anything other than play that one song on repeat for the next two hours … The Business class one, mercifully, was a more up to date touch screen, and it did work.
 This time the flight started at about the time of day I’d be waking up, so sleep wasn’t really possible.
 Instead I lay in a reclined and relaxed position and watched movies for most of the flight.